How to Wrap Your Gifts: 6 Basic Techniques

 4. Fold the bottom and tape it

-3. Create an Envelope Shape for any Gift Cards or Cheques
+3. Create a Wrapping Paper Envelope for any Gift Cards or Cheques

-Why not make your Christmas card envelope a little funnier and special this year, perfect for slipping in a gift card or a cheque. – You can create it entirely yourself with any wrapping paper you’d like!
+Add a nice touch to any gift cards or Christmas card gifts by crafting your own festive envelope, perfect for slipping in a gift card or a cheque.
+You can create it entirely yourself with any wrapping paper you’d like!
 Just follow these quick steps to jazz up any boring plain card envelope.

 Instructions: